Advancing Your Career through Coaching

-Ms. Wilder is a career academician, having served on the faculties of Texas Woman’s University and the University of North Carolina-Chapel Hill (UNC) for three decades.
-Her responsibilities include Professor and Assistant Dean for Professional Development and Faculty Affairs at the UNC Adams School of Dentistry.
+Professor Wilder is a career academician, having served on the faculties of Texas Woman’s University and the University of North Carolina-Chapel Hill (UNC) for over three decades.
+She is the Adams Term Professor and Associate Dean for Professional Development and Faculty Affairs at the UNC Adams School of Dentistry.
 She has consulted with international companies in product and talent development.
-She is a prolific writer and author and is the Editor-in-Chief of the Journal of Dental Hygiene, one of three peer reviewed journals for dental hygienists in the world.
-Ms. Wilder holds a certificate in coaching from Georgetown University’s Executive Leadership Coaching Program.
-She coaches academicians and healthcare with a focus in executive presence, leading during change, communication as a tool to drive change, new leader coaching, stress management, conflict dynamics, and team facilitation.
+She is an experienced writer, author and former Editor-in-Chief of the Journal of Dental Hygiene.
+Professor Wilder holds a certificate in coaching from Georgetown University’s Executive Leadership Coaching Program and is ACC certified by the International Coaching Federation.
+She coaches academicians and healthcare providers with a focus in executive presence, leading during change, communication as a tool to drive change, new leader coaching, stress management, conflict dynamics, and team facilitation.

 Download our white papers to help you determine if coaching is the best solution for you.

 Listen to our latest “AAL Leadcast” podcast episodes on coaching!